osvaldolcs/Hyperblog/README.md

 * Imperio
 * Expiliarmus
 * So now I'm typing in english because why not
+* So I have to put another one

 ahora intentare poner negritas en la sigiente frase: after all this time -**always**-